nielsenjared/nielsenjared.github.io/content/blog/decomposition/index.md

 What is decomposition?

-Just like rotting organice substances, decomposition is the process of breaking a problem down into smaller parts.
+Just like rotting organic substances, decomposition is the process of breaking a problem down into smaller parts.

-How would you eat a watermelon?
+Speaking of rotting organic substances, how would you eat a watermelon?

 Unless it was very small or your mouth was very big, you would need to cut, or divide, it into bite-size pieces, then eat those pieces one at a time.